ckang2023/330-Portfolio/README.md

 **Additional Notes** <br>
 Among the three showcase projects presented on the portfolio homepage, only the AI project is clickable and will direct the users to a separate project description page.
 The project description page is created as project.html.
-All three project can expand and show a short description when hovering over.
+All three project can expand and show a short description when hovering over using the mouse or focusing using the "tab" key on the keyboard.

 **Extra Credit Explanations** <br>
 For one of the extra credit features, I did the integration of external contents.
 Since this item requires verbal explanation, I provided them below.